-Exhibit B to this staff report are notes collected at the June 19 roundtable, a well-attended community roundtable in Oakland with environmental justice advocates, government staff, labor, concerned residents, environmental groups, staff from the State Attorney General's Office, and others.
+In June 2018, the Commission, California Coastal Commission, and San Francisco Bay Development and Conservation Commission co-hosted a well-attended community roundtable in Oakland with environmental justice advocates, government staff, labor representatives, concerned residents, environmental groups, staff from the State Attorney General's Office, and others.
 Several central themes emerged during the group discussions.
-People emphasized that more and diverse outreach is essential for state agencies and that it is important to combat the sense of distrust among many communities by arranging meetings in spaces that are welcoming to a broad spectrum of people and at times that are convenient.
-It is important to listen and collaborate with environmental justice communities; agencies need to ensure that community voices are being heard.
+A few of these themes included the following: frequent statewide agency outreach to combat the sense of distrust among many communities; arrange meetings in spaces that are welcoming to minorities and migrant communities; schedule meetings at times that are convenient after-work hours; and, listen and collaborate with environmental justice communities.